 - handwriting: using a pen or pencil to write, a person’s particular style of writing

 - cursive writing: has lead-ins (entry strokes or ‘whooshes’) before the letter and exit flicks after the letter

 - joined up writing: joining all letters in a word together using the lead-ins and exit flicks, keeping pen or pencil on the page; can be a quicker form of writing (also called cursive joined, fully cursive or continuous cursive)

 The information we have compiled in this section has been sourced from the public domain and contains content and advice from our Associates (including Julie Cigman).
 This is a work in progress.
 As teachers we are researchers too and we will continue to seek and find new sources to add to these pages.
 Do join us in this journey.

 The 3 pages in this section are full of resources, links and references for more information and evidence to support your practice and pedagogy.
 They are in 3 parts

-- part 1: cursive and joined up writing are not in the EYFS
+- Cursive and joined-up writing in the EYFS

-- part 2: cursive and joined up writing in the early years, more evidence against
+- Cursive or joined up writing in early years: the case against

 You can also read our blog on cursive writing.